 How to Budget For Facebook Ads

-My mentor Keith Krance, who literally wrote the book on Facebook Advertising, said that 80% of the ads their agency runs fail.
+My mentor Keith Krance, who literally wrote The Ultimate Guide for Facebook Advertising, said that 80% of the ads his agency runs fail.
 But the 20% that win make them one of the top Facebook ad agencies in the world.